talaia-labs/python-teos/apps/cli/INSTALL.md

 # Install

-`pisa-cli` has some dependencies that can be satisfied by following [DEPENDENCIES.md](DEPENDENCIES.md).
+`wt_cli` has some dependencies that can be satisfied by following [DEPENDENCIES.md](DEPENDENCIES.md).
 If your system already satisfies the dependencies, you can skip that part.

-In order to run `pisa-cli`, you should set your `PYTHONPATH` env variable to include the folder that contains the `apps` folder.
+In order to run `wt_cli`, you should set your `PYTHONPATH` env variable to include the folder that contains the `apps` folder.
 You can do so by running:

 	export PYTHONPATH=$PYTHONPATH:<absolute_path_to_apps>